lavrentius-dev/poteca/README.md

-This is the  public resource repository for the Poteca app for Android by LAVRENTIUS.DEV
+# A  public resource repository for the Poteca app for Android by LAVRENTIUS.DEV